letsfindaway/away/Distribution.md

 Red Hat is focussed on enterprises.
 No, I'm a personal user and do not expect that level of support they are offering, but instead wanted a distribution with good community support.

 So finally my choice was OpenSuse.
-The're committed to KDE (amongst others), have good community support, provide an upgrade path, are quite stable, and a nice Logo ;-)
+The're committed to KDE (amongst others), have good community support, provide an upgrade path, are quite stable, and have a nice Logo ;-)